McLean Community Center Governing Board

-MCC Tax District residents must file petitions with MCC in order to declare their candidacy for seats on the Governing Board.
-Completed petitions must be received by MCC at 6631 Old Dominion Dr., McLean, VA 22101 by the date and time stated in the petition packets.
+MCC Tax District residents must file a Candidate Petition with MCC in order to declare their candidacy for seats on the Governing Board.
+Completed Candidate Petitions must be received by MCC at 1234 Ingleside Ave., McLean, VA 22101 by the date and time stated in the petition packets.

-Adult candidates must have their petitions signed by ten adult residents of the MCC Tax District.
-Adult residents signing candidates’ petitions must be at least 18 years old on or before McLean Day.
-Youth candidates must have on their petitions the signatures of ten teen residents of the MCC Tax District who live within the same high school boundary area as the youth candidate.
-Like youth candidates, teen residents signing petitions must be 15 through 17 years old on or before McLean Day.
+Adult candidates must have their Candidate Petitions signed by ten adult residents of the MCC Tax District.
+Adult residents signing Candidates’ Petitions must be at least 18 years old on or before McLean Day.
+Youth candidates must have on their Candidate Petition the signatures of ten teen residents of the MCC Tax District who live within the same high school boundary area as the youth candidate.
+Like youth candidates, teen residents signing the Candidate Petitions must be 15 through 17 years old on or before McLean Day.

 Who elects Board Members?